Social

 ▪Lifestyle diseases

-The company uses information and communication technologies to encourage employees to use a health guidance program*1 designed to improve lifestyle-related health outcomes.
+The Company uses information and communication technologies to encourage employees to use a health guidance program*1 designed to improve lifestyle-related health outcomes.
 It also encourages use of an online health improvement service available by smartphone or computer.

-*1 A program for employees deemed high risk for serious lifestyle diseases based on the results of their annual health check-up.
+*1 A program for employees deemed at high risk for serious lifestyle diseases based on the results of their annual health check-up.
 Eligible employees receive free guidance and support from a medical expert for improving their lifestyle habits.

 ▪Mental health care

-The company has developed a guideline on mental health and established a mental health plan for each office that complies with Japan’s Ministry of Health, Labour and Welfare guidelines on self-care, consultation line care, on-site industrial medical staff care, and off-site care.
+The Company has developed a guideline on mental health and established a mental health plan for each office that complies with Japan’s Ministry of Health, Labour and Welfare guidelines on self-care, consultation line care, on-site industrial medical staff care, and off-site care.

 ▪Infectious disease